-It remains to prove that $H$ is a stopping time of $h$.
+It remains to prove that $H$ is the stopping time of $h$.
 It follows from (\ref{f1}) and (\ref{f3}) that $h=h^H $.
-On the other hand, if $h=h^T $, than (\ref{f1}), (\ref{f3}) and lemma IV.2.16 \cite{JS} yield $A=A^T $ on the set $\{ T<H \} $.
-Then, by definition of $H$, ${\rm Q} (\{ T<H \} )=0$.
-Hence there exists a stopping time of $h$ and it is equal to $H$.
+On the other hand, if $h=h^T $, then (\ref{f1}), (\ref{f3}) and Lemma IV.2.16 of \cite{JS} yield $A=A^T $ on the set $\{ T<H \} $.
+Then, by the definition of $H$, ${\rm Q} (\{ T<H \} )=0$.
+Hence there exists the stopping time of $h$ and it is equal to $H$.

-2. It is an evident consequence of item 1.
+{\bf 2.} It is an evident consequence of item 1.